 No, it is not safe to drink any alcohol while pregnant, according to the best research available.
 Although moderate alcohol consumption might not seriously endanger your growing little, scientists can’t prove there’s a safe limit.

 Because ethical committees would never allow researchers to give alcohol to expectant mothers, we can’t know the exact amount of alcohol it takes to cause health problems in a developing fetus.
-Actually, it’s pretty challenging to determine the factors that directly lead to fetal alcohol spectrum disorders (FASD).
+Actually, it’s pretty challenging to determine the factors that directly lead to fetal alcohol spectrum disorders (FASD) or the most severe form, Fetal Alcohol Syndrome (FAS).

 For this reason, the CDC warns, “There is no safe time to drink during pregnancy.
 Alcohol can cause problems for a developing baby throughout pregnancy, including before a woman knows she’s pregnant.”